parrothacker1/HackHive/README.md

-# HackHive
+# Solvelt

 ```
 The Project is still under development.
 ```

-Welcome to HackHive.
+Welcome to Solvelt.
 A CTF framework (more precisely just the backend) under development which aims to make a ready-to-go CTF platform for your event.
 This platform will support both static and dynamic flags and uses Docker for spinning up the challenge.

 ## Contents
 * Getting Started